-All travel appointments need 20 minutes for each member of the family.
-IT IS IMPORTANT THAT YOU NOTE.
-If you have not completed the form prior to you appointment the nurse will not be able to wait for you to sit and do this as it will have a knock on affect to other patient appointment times; which could mean you may be asked to re-book you appointment for another time.
+If you have not completed the practice Travel form prior to you appointment the nurse will not be able to wait for you to sit and do this as it will have a knock on affect to other patient appointment times; which would mean you may be asked to re-book your appointment for another day/time.

 Please note that certain travel immunisations and drugs for malaria prevention are not available under the NHS and a non-NHS prescription may be necessary at a cost to the patient.
-The practice is designated as a Yellow Fever Immunisation Centre.
-Patients, whether of this or another practice, may contact us for this service.
+The practice is designated as a Yellow Fever Immunisation Centre and we see our own and other practice patients in our clinics however; if you are not registered with us you will need to get a patient summary from your doctor detailing your current health issues and all of you past vaccinations in order for you to be seen in our clinics.
+With out this summary you cannot be seen and your appointment must be booked 6 clear weeks or more before your travel date.
 We can also supply sterile travel packs of essential items should you be travelling to remote areas for which there will be charge payable.

 There is further information about countries and vaccinations required on the links below